What every CEO asks their CISO before vacation. Because while you’re gone, Mythos, Kimi or others will land.

 3. Step 3: Architect the Zero Trust environment

 Place enforcement points where flows demand them.
-This is where deep segmentation and egress filtering land, both named explicitly in the Mythos-Ready briefing.
+This is where deep segmentation and egress filtering land, both named by name in the Mythos-Ready briefing.

 satisfies PA8